heoelri/adopac/labs/lab2/lab2.md

 ![Merge PR](img/lab2_merge_pr.png)

-Merging our PR should now automatically start a new pipeline run.
-Let's take a look:
+Merging our PR will **not** automatically start a new pipeline run as we set our trigger to _none_.

+Let us start the pipeline manually and take a look:

 * Click "Pipelines" > "Pipelines"
 * Select our pipeline